infinityaiworld001-cmd/Infinity-Anime-Hub/README.md

 Infinity Anime Hub does not host or stream copyrighted anime episodes.

-The website only displays anime information and trailers using publicly available anime APIs.
+The website only displays anime information and official trailer content using publicly available anime APIs.

 ---